ycariaco/cariaco-lab-data-explorer/README.md

 # Cariaco Lab Data Explorer

 Independent, static version of the Cariaco Lab Data Explorer.
-It does not use ChatGPT, the OpenAI API, a database, or an application server.
 Uploaded and pasted datasets are processed in the visitor's browser.

 ## Local development